Facts and Figures

 - Private operators may cut corners.
 When private operators attempt to cut costs, practices they employ could result in worse service quality.
 They may use shoddy construction materials, delay needed maintenance or downsize the workforce, which impairs customer service and slows responses to emergencies.

-- Privatization typical leads to a loss of one in three water jobs.
+- Privatization typically leads to a loss of one in three water jobs.
 A survey of 10 privatization contracts found that after taking over a system, water companies reduce the workforce by 34 percent on average.
 Other surveys have found similar results.
 With fewer employees to make repairs and respond to customer service requests, it is not surprising that service quality often suffers.
 (See Water Privatization Threatens Workers, Consumers and Local Economies)

 - Privatization can allow systems to deteriorate.
 Such neglect can hasten equipment breakdowns and allow water system assets to deteriorate.
 Because 70 to 80 percent of water and sewer assets are underground, a municipality cannot easily monitor a contractor’s performance.
 (See Public-Private Partnerships: Issues and Difficulties with Private Water Service)